 Memorable Manitobans: George Charles Waight (1892-1985)

 Born at London, England on 23 June 1892, son of Charles Francis Stephen Waight and Rosa Bagley, he emigrated to Canada by himself at the age of 15 and came to Gladstone.
 During the First World War, he went overseas as a member of the University Battalion of the Canadian Expeditionary Force.
 On his return to Canada, in 1919 he found work with the Bank of Commerce, staying there until retirement in 1957.
 During the Second World War, he served as a member of the Victory Committee and was one of the organizers of “If Day”.

 He was a regular performer with the Winnipeg Little Theatre, forerunner of the Royal Manitoba Theatre Centre.
 He was the voice of Santa Claus on the Eaton’s Christmas radio show from 1935 to 1965, and was one of the founders of “Beer and Skits” by the Winnipeg Press Club, of which he was an Honorary Life Member.
 He was “Dr. Query” on Winnipeg’s first radio quiz show.
 He was President of the Canukeena Club (1947-1948).

-In retirement, he moved to Victoria, British Columbia where he died on 13 December 1985.
+He retired to Victoria, British Columbia in 1976 and died there on 13 December 1985.

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.